 President Maduro says bakers are waging a “bread war,” using their very limited supply of flour on brownies and cookies (which are more profitable and help the business survive) instead of bread (which is price-controlled at about 20 cents per loaf and always sold at a loss).

 He’s had police seizing bakeries and arresting the owners, which doesn’t do much to help residents.
 At the bakeries still in business, lines wrap around the buildings before they open.
-The country is only importing about 25 percent of the wheat it needs because it doesn’t have money to bring in more.
+The country is importing about 25 percent of wheat it needs because it doesn’t have money for more.

 There are ways around the lines, if you have connections or money.
 “There’s some bartering, when members of the family stand in line for different products and then trade,” Liccardo says.
 “There’s also some people that have personal contact with supermarket employees that get a heads up about product ETAs.”